Gruppe-Ausschussexterner-Programmierer/color-poll/README.txt

 command.
 Note that this will clear all filters (not just the last one) and you will be presented to work with the data set you originally read out of the file you specified.

+**
+To have that noted somewhere: Filtering data won't delete any forms from files, you don't have to worry about losing data when filtering.

 ------------------------------------------------------------------------------

 3. SAVING DATA